 Tesla Model S vs Tesla Model 3: Performance

-The Tesla Model S P100D is the stuff of legend and we don’t even have all the details yet.
-We know it will do 0-60mph in 2.5s and we know that only the electronic limiter stops it smashing through the 155mph mark.
+The Tesla Model S P100D is the stuff of legend.
+It will do 0-60mph in 2.5s and we know that only the electronic limiter stops it smashing through the 155mph mark.

 That’s because it costs up to four times as much as the base Model 3 and we already know that there will be faster, more powerful versions of the entry-level car to come.